The 15 stages of the Eifelsteig Trail — Between rocks and waters

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-About a third of today leads you on a hike through the valley of the Olef.
-Continuously uphill you hike to the Kuckucksley and can enjoy a break at the local refuge and the beautiful view over the wide Oleftal.
-Then it goes down to the small village Olef.
-With a gentle ascent, the second third of the day begins.
-You leave the Oleftal valley and wander comfortably through the quiet forest.
-Behind the settlement Golbach the Eifelsteig still runs along the Kallbach.
-The last third of the tour is then more agricultural.
-Soon you will have the impressive Eifel Monastery Steinfeld as the truly grand finale of the day in view.
+About a third of the day the hike takes you through the valley of the Olef.
+You hike steadily uphill to Kuckucksley and can enjoy a break at the refuge there and the beautiful view over the wide Oleftal.
+Then it goes down to the small town of Olef.
+The second third of the day begins with a gentle ascent.
+You leave the Oleftal and walk comfortably through the quiet forest.

-You are now in Salmtal and follow the river Salm through an idyllic landscape on a winding path without much slope.
-Along the way you will be greeted by historic mills, and on to the edge of Landscheid, where you will soon be able to dive back into the Salmtal.
-The river leads you to the village of Bruch, where you can end the day with a visit to the castle Bruch.
+You are now in the Salmtal and follow the Salm river through an idyllic landscape on a winding path without much incline.
+Historic mills greet you at the edge of the path, you continue on lonely to the outskirts of Landscheid, and then dive straight back into the Salmtal.
+The river leads you to the village of Bruch, your destination for today.